What to Do When You Can’t Afford Home Repairs and Need Help

 Options for selling a house in poor condition

-If you can’t afford or don’t have the time to do major renovations because your home is in poor condition, you can always sell your home “as is” and let someone else put on their tool belt.
+If you can’t afford or don’t have the time to do major renovations because your home is in poor condition, you can always sell your home “as-is” and let someone else put on their tool belt.

 Also, there are many cash buyers who are willing to buy your home at a discounted rate.
 These house-buying companies will then invest their money to renovate the home for reselling or renting.

 If you don’t want to do repairs and would like an easier, no-obligation way to get a cash offer, consider HomeLight’s Simple Sale option.
+With Simple Sale, you can get an all-cash offer in 24 hours and sell your home in as few as 10 days, skipping the months it can take to sell the traditional way.

 Also, a top real estate agent who knows your market can help you navigate all your options, even if you don’t want to make extensive repairs.
 HomeLight can connect you to proven agents in your market.
-Our free Agent Match tool analyzes over 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.
+Our free Agent Match tool analyzes more than 27 million transactions and thousands of reviews to determine which agent is best for you based on your needs.

 Bottom line: Don’t despair about expensive repairs